merspieler/irc-skill/README.md

 ## Examples
 ### Normal use
 _Currently available commands_
-* "connect to irc"
+* "connect to irc" Connect to the server.
-* "join irc channel"
+* "join irc channel" Join the channel.
-* "send irc message"
+* "send irc message" Send a message.
-* "part from irc channel"
+* "part from irc channel" Leave the channel.
-* "disconnect from irc server"
+* "disconnect from irc server" Disconnect from the server.

+### Configurational use
+* "enable irc debug" To enter debug mode.
+* "disable irc debug" To leave debug mode.

 _**Note** settings are set in the `settings.json` file.
 Right now it's only possible to join one server and one channel at a time._
 ### Configuration